-We act for a range of company owners, managers and HR professionals to prevent employment problems arising.
+We act for a range of company owners, managers, and HR professionals to offer expert advice and prevent employment problems arising.
 Call 01202 525333 for a free no obligation quote.

-We offer bespoke HR packages tailored to your businesses needs, where we advise in relation to all aspects of human resources and can act as your HR department.
+We offer bespoke HR retainer packages tailored to your business needs, where we advise and consult in relation to all aspects of HR, as well as acting as your HR department.

-Please feel free to contact us to have a no obligation discussion about your businesses requirements and how we can assist you.
+Please feel free to get in touch with the team for a no obligation discussion about your business requirements and how our specialists can assist you.

-We can offer bespoke HR training courses for your staff.
-We often travel to businesses and deliver training to staff on site, usually to managers, HR and business owners.
-The training that we offer is tailored to the client’s specific requirements, which can cover any topic and be aimed at any specific team or staff.
-We aim to keep our training as engaging as possible, encouraging interaction and offering examples of our experience.
+We offer a range of bespoke HR training courses for your team or staff.
+We often travel to businesses and deliver these training courses directly to staff on site, usually to managers, HR and business owners.
+The training that we offer is tailored to our client’s specific requirements, which can cover any topic and be aimed at any specific team.
+We aim to keep our training and courses as engaging as possible, encouraging interaction and offering examples from our own experience.

 Recent examples include managing poor performance, managing sickness absence, equality and diversity, dealing with data subject access requests, conducting a disciplinary process, and grievances.

-If you believe that your staff would benefit from any specific training, we are happy to discuss your requirements and explain what we can offer you.
+If you believe your staff would benefit from any specific training, our team is on-hand to discuss your business, requirements, and explore ways we can help you.

-We are happy to review your existing contracts and policies, and provide a free no obligation quote to either draft new documents or update existing ones.
-We also discuss with you the needs of your business to ensure that the documents adequately cover your requirements i.e. drafting intellectual property clauses or post-termination restrictions.
+Our team has extensive experience reviewing existing contracts and policies, and provides a free no obligation quote to either draft new documents or update existing ones.
+We also explore and discuss with you the needs of your business, to ensure that the documents adequately cover all of your requirements, such as drafting intellectual property clauses or post-termination restrictions.

-It is important to have clear non-contractual policies in place to guard against costly Tribunal claims and set out guidelines and rules for employees in order that they know what is expected of them.
-Usually policies are contained in a staff handbook and, dependant on the size of the business, include: anti-bullying and harassment, equal opportunities, capability, disciplinary, grievance, data protection, health and safety.
+It is important to have clear, non-contractual policies in place to guard against costly Tribunal claims and set out guidelines and rules for employees to follow, so that they always know what is expected of them.
+Usually, policies are contained in a staff handbook, and depending on the size of the business, include: anti-bullying and harassment, equal opportunities, capability, disciplinary, grievance, data protection, health and safety.
 We offer several other policies in addition to these, and can also create policies tailored to your business.

-A settlement agreement is one of the only ways that an employer can be certain that an employee will not bring a claim against them.
-The agreement is legally binding and usually includes the employee waiving their rights to bring a claim in return for a compensatory payment.
+A settlement agreement is one of the only ways that an employer can be absolutely certain that an employee will not bring a claim against them.
+These agreements are legally binding, and usually include the employee waiving their rights to bring a claim, in return for a compensatory payment.

-Our employment lawyers are very experienced in drafting settlement agreements, and we can help to negotiate them on your behalf.
-We understand that this can be a daunting process but we are here to help and support you in discussing the background, assessing any potential claims they employee may have, advising you in relation to negotiation and explaining the impact of the agreement.
+Our employment lawyers are experienced in drafting settlement agreements, as well as helping to negotiate them on your behalf.
+We understand that this can be a daunting process, but we’re here to help and support you in discussing the background, assessing any potential claims the employee may have, advising you in relation to negotiation and explaining the impact of the agreement.
 We will always help you find the best possible outcome as quickly and cost effectively as possible.

-Our team can provide specialist advice to guide you through the process of a TUPE transfer, ensuring that you comply with all of the legal requirements to reduce the risk of any Tribunal claims arising from the transfer.
-TUPE will usually apply during a business purchase or when a service is transferred to a new provider.
-Whether you are buying or selling, TUPE still imposes various restrictions and obligations on you that must be complied with, including the obligation to inform and consult, for the seller to provide the buyer with specific employee information and restrictions on changing employee terms and dismissals.
+Our team can provide specialist advice to guide you through the process of a TUPE transfer, ensuring that you comply with all of the legal requirements, reducing the risk of any Tribunal claims arising from the transfer.
+TUPE will usually apply during a business purchase, or when a service is transferred to a new provider.
+Whether you are buying or selling, TUPE still imposes various legal restrictions and obligations on you that must be complied with, including the obligation to inform and consult, for the seller to provide the buyer with specific employee information and restrictions on changing employee terms and dismissals.

-During a TUPE transfer, employees automatically transfer to the new employer on the same terms, together with all associated liabilities, so it is important that the buyer knows exactly what employees they are taking on, and for the seller to provide the information required.
+During a TUPE transfer, employees automatically transfer to the new employer on the same terms, together with all associated liabilities, so it is vital that the buyer knows exactly which employees they are taking on, and for the seller to provide the appropriate information required.

-We can advise you throughout the process, identify any risks and dealing with any issues that may arise, to ensure that the transaction is as smooth as possible.
+We can advise you throughout the entire process of buying or selling a business, identifying any risks and dealing with any issues that may arise, our team works hard to ensure that the transaction is as smooth as possible.

-All employees have an employment contract either in writing or by custom and practice.
-To change the terms or vary an employee’s contract, it is important that the correct process is followed as you cannot force a change on an employee without the risk of being in breach of contract, which could lead to costly Tribunal claims.
+No matter the business, all employees have an employment contract, either in writing or by custom and practice.
+To change the terms or vary an employee’s contract, it is crucial the correct process is followed, as you cannot force a change on an employee without the risk of being in breach of contract, which could lead to incredibly costly Tribunal claims.

-Terms may change naturally throughout their employment, for example pay increases, which are not controversial.
+Employment terms may change naturally throughout an employees time at your company, for example pay increases, which are not controversial at all.
 Written employment contracts usually include the discretion to make changes, however these clauses only usually cover minor changes.
 If there is no express agreement in the contract, you will need to seek the employee’s agreement by way of consultation.

-GDPR and the Data Protection Act 2018 impose many strict obligations on businesses, particularly relation to how they process their employee’s personal information and whether the process followed is lawful.
-Individuals have the right to make a Data Subject Access Request (DSAR), which can be a very daunting process for a business as these requests usually require a significant search of its systems and records in order to comply with the request.
-There is also a strict timeframe to comply with the request, currently one month.
+GDPR and the Data Protection Act 2018 impose many strict obligations on businesses, particularly in relation to how they process their employee’s personal information, and whether this process is followed lawfully.
+Individuals have the right to make a Data Subject Access Request (DSAR), which can be a very daunting process for any business, as these requests usually require a significant and detailed search of systems and records in order to comply with the request.
+There is also a strict time frame to comply with the request, which is currently one month.

-Our experts can provide guidance and advice about your data protection obligations, help to review your current processes and procedures, assist you with responding to a DSAR including what information to include, redact or exclude.
+Our expert employment solicitors can provide specialist guidance and advice about your data protection obligations, helping to review your current processes and procedures and assist you with responding to a DSAR (including what information to include, redact or exclude).